Reddy Express: Sale to Viva Energy

 Following Viva Energy announcing its purchase of the OTR service station chain from Peregrine Corporation in South Australia, Viva decided to retire the Coles Express brand and rebrand all stores as OTR.
 Due to delays with regulatory approval for the OTR acquisition, Viva announced in September 2023 that it would start transitioning Coles Express stations to a new brand, Reddy Express.
 Other stores would be converted to OTR beginning in 2024.
-Meanwhile, Reddy Express launched a few months in Late 2023.
+Meanwhile, Reddy Express launched a few months in late 2023.
 Only months after the announcement.
 Those Reddy Express stations may be converted to OTR upon approval of the acquisition, with Viva planning for OTR to be its leading brand in South Australia.
 Also, Viva Energy has indicated that it plans to retain the OTR brand and expand it, particularly in markets outside South Australia.
 Viva Energy has noted via its public announcements that the OTR app adds significant value to the acquisition.
 Viva Energy is currently in the process of removing BP and independent OTR branding from OTR fuel outlets and replacing BP and independent OTR fuel branding with the Shell fuel branding.
 While newly branded Reddy Express outlets continue to provide Flybuys benefits, Flybuys benefits are not currently offered at OTR outlets and Viva Energy intentions on this front are unclear.

 In April 2024, Reddy Express rebrands began in Queensland and New South Wales.
 As of May 2024 they have rebranded sites in Queensland, New South Wales, Victoria & Western Australia.
 As of August 2024, more than 100 stores have been rebranded.
 In October 2024, South Australia had begun its first rebrands from Coles Express to Reddy Express.

-Late in 2024, Viva Energy commenced rebranding the fuel offer at its OTR outlets in South Australia and across Australia by replacing the old BP signage and independent OTR signage with the Shell signage.
+In late 2024, Viva Energy commenced rebranding the fuel offer at its OTR outlets in South Australia and across Australia by replacing the old BP signage and independent OTR signage with the Shell signage.
 In December 2024, the first Coles Express sites changed to OTR sites including three in Sydney and one in Adelaide.
 In May 2025, the first rebranded Reddy Express sites changed to OTR.